 Meanwhile, records of the two years of activities that were provided from the participating organizations (daily report) have been gradually integrated into a database and compiled by a records group of the salvage committee, which was located in the National Research Institute for Cultural Properties, Tokyo.
 Under an initiative by the National Research Institute for Cultural Properties, Tokyo, we are planning to compile data in the future, which will depict a full picture of the salvage activities, by linking to related information including images.
 We would like to continue our data analysis to provide basic materials for discussing preparations for possible major disasters in the future.

 Our salvage activities for disaster-affected cultural properties were deeply supported by generous donations and physical and mental support from many people, companies, and organizations from all over the world.
 At this time of disbandment of the committee, we would like to reiterate our appreciation for your previous and continuous support and cooperation for full-scale restoration of the disaster-affected cultural properties.

-KAMEI Nobuo, Director General, National Research Institute for Cultural Properties, Tokyo
+KAMEI Nobuo, Director General, Tokyo National Research Institute for Cultural Properties

 (Former Chairman, Committee for Salvaging Cultural Properties Affected by the 2011 Earthquake off the Pacific Coast of Tohoku and Related Disasters)